 We have significantly reduced our Scope 1 and 2 emissions year over year since 2019 with our shift to a digital-first workforce strategy and ongoing efficiency improvements in our global headquarters facility.
-We are committed to further studying our scope 3 emissions and developing an emission reduction plan.
-In 2022, as in 2021, we achieved carbon neutrality across our business operations through a combination of on-site solar power generation at our global headquarters, Environmental Attribute Certificates (EACs) and reforestation carbon offset projects.
+In 2023, as in 2021 and 2022, we plan to achieve carbon neutrality across our business operations through a combination of on-site solar power generation at our global headquarters, Environmental Attribute Certificates (EACs) and reforestation carbon offset projects.